obama, the patriot

 obama in independence, missouri, today:

 Finally, it is worth considering the meaning of patriotism because the question of who is – or is not – a patriot all too often poisons our political debates, in ways that divide us rather than bringing us together.
 I have come to know this from my own experience on the campaign trail.
 Throughout my life, I have always taken my deep and abiding love for this country as a given.
 It was how I was raised; it is what propelled me into public service; it is why I am running for President.
-And yet, at certain times over the last sixteen months, I have found, for the first time, my patriotism challenged – at times as a result of my own carelessness, more often as a result of the desire by some to score political points and raise fears about who I am and what I stand for.
+And yet, at certain times over the last sixteen months, I have found, for the first time, my patriotism challenged – at times as a result of my own carelessness, more often as a result of the desire by some to score political points and raise fears about who I am and what I stand for.and then he quotes mark twain:

 So let me say at this at outset of my remarks.
 I will never question the patriotism of others in this campaign.
 And I will not stand idly by when I hear others question mine......